wannamakeudance/next-rick-morty/README.md

 - **GraphQL Data Fetching**: Uses Apollo Client to query a public GraphQL API.
 - **Middleware for Redirections**: Manages user authentication and page access using middleware.
 - **Responsive Design**: Created with Chakra UI, ensuring a great experience on both desktop and mobile devices.
-- **Server and Client Components**: Combines Server and Client Components for optimized rendering.
+- **Server and Client Components**: Combines Server and Client Render for optimized performance especially in information list page.
+- **Form validations**: Using a shared form components to keep the same validation logic between set up and edit profile.
 - **Custom State Management**: Stores user information (username and job title) in cookies.

 ## Installation